Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

     fir_imag[N].run(DataImagIn, DataImagOut);
 }
 ```
-The #pragma HLS dataflow directive instucts the compile to run the two processes to run in parallel, much as would be done in RTL.
+The #pragma HLS dataflow directive instructs the compile to run the two processes to run in parallel, much as would be done in RTL.

 The function `fir_wrap` is used to construct the filter chain.
-It uses a series of #if / #elif preprocessor directives to enable the code, since it was not possible to generate it iteratively using a loop.
+It uses a series of #if/#elif preprocessor directives to enable the code, since it was not possible to generate it iteratively using a loop.
 (The limitation being synthesis of arrays of arrays).
 ```
 void fir_wrap (hls::stream<ap_axiu<32, 0, 0, 0> >& StreamIn,
                hls::stream<ap_axiu<32, 0, 0, 0> >& StreamOut